Kong/docs.konghq.com/app/enterprise/0.33-x/getting-started/adding-your-api.md

 Kong is now aware of your API and ready to proxy requests.

-## 3. Forward your requests through Kong EE
+## 3. Forward your requests through Kong Enterprise

 Issue the following cURL request to verify that Kong is properly forwarding requests to your API.
 Note that [by default][proxy-port] Kong handles proxy